 “Espiritus,” said Anzulia in Spanish.

-“In school, because of my slant eyes, they called me El Chino,” said Jaramillo, interrupting the metaphysical colloquy.
+“In school, because of my slant eyes, they called me El Chino,” said Jaramillo, interrupting the sudden metaphysical colloquy.

 Galan, in turn, interrupted Jaramillo.
 “Any hard booze around here?”